Free Kitchen Hacks eBook

 My favorite way to mix it up is by shaking it in a small glass jar with a lid.
 Alternatively, you can mix it up in a bowl.

-The salmon will marinate for about 10 minutes while you pre-roast your onion and asparagus.
+The salmon will marinate for about 10 minutes while you par roast your onion and asparagus.

-Once your asparagus and red onion are prepped, add them to a baking sheet with olive oil, salt, and pepper.
+Add the asparagus and red onion to a large baking sheet with olive oil, salt, and pepper.
 Use clean hands or kitchen tongs to toss, coating the vegetables evenly with the oil and seasonings.

 Spread the asparagus and red onion out in a single layer on the baking sheet, so that no two pieces are layered over top of one another.